 I always think that autumn is my favourite season and then spring arrives and it reminds me that THIS is the season I love.
 Full of promise, new life, colour and lots of photo opportunities.
 As soon as the lighter evenings start creeping in it’s easy to see the signs – daffodils, lambs and eventually bluebells.
 I had been holding off visiting the bluebell woods in Perthshire until last week, I wanted to see them in their full glory.
 Working from home means I am lucky that I can visit during the week when it’s much quieter and so on a whim I took a drive just north of Perth.
 My intention was to go for just an hour but I ended up being there over three hours!
 Let’s be honest though, it was inevitable.

 As soon as I got out of the car I could smell the sweet, heady scent of the bluebells.
 The bird song and the sound of a gentle breeze made me smile and I loaded all my kit onto my back.
 I was off.
 Probably about thirty paces away from the side of the road and already the sight of the flowers had me on my knees and setting up my tripod.

 I literally shuffled around this spot for ten minutes, getting distracted by beetles, ladybirds and birds.
-Being in these woods was like having my own movie soundtrack.
+Being in these woods was like having a front row seat to nature’s orchestra.